 Anyway, the availability of the leaf, already removed from its small, fat volume of Euthymius, for acquisition in France some ten years or so (of uncertain number) before 2007 may indicate a possible circle of transmission, retrieval, and redirection for the fragment (and its volume?) by the end of the 20th century, if not earlier.
 At least we can say, on the testimony of the Owner, that its “Find-Place” lay within the sphere of one source in the Département of Saône-et-Loire, France, from whom, from about 1999 onward, this Item and others within the Illustrated Handlist came into this assembly of manuscript, documentary, and early printed materials of divers dates, origins, characters, and sources.

 The quest continues.
 Do you know more about the former manuscript, the work of its scribe, and the former volume which this detached leaf, refashioned, covered for an extended period of time somewhere?
+We look forward to hearing more about ‘A leaf from Gregory’s Dialogues reused for Euthymius’.
 Please add your Comments below and Contact Us!